Spring training roundup: Mets beat Astros; Verlander exits

 Thomas Milone went 3-for-3 with a homer and three RBIs as visiting New York tied Baltimore at Sarasota, Fla.
 Dwight Smith Jr. went 2-for-3 with two RBIs for the Orioles.
 Pirates 2, Rays 2

 Charlie Tilson lined a tying double with one out in the top of the ninth as Pittsburgh tied Tampa Bay at Port Charlotte, Fla.
-Yandy Diaz had two of the Rays' four hits. --Field Level Media
+Yandy Diaz had two of the Rays' four hits.
+Diamondbacks 8, Cubs (ss) 1

+Jake Lamb had a home run and three RBIs to lead Arizona past host Chicago in Mesa, Ariz.
+Kyle Schwarber had the lone RBI for the Cubs.
+White Sox (ss) 5, Royals 4

+Zack Collins hit a two-run homer as host Chicago held off Kansas City in Phoenix.
+The Royals scored three runs in the eighth to pull to 5-4 but got no closer.
+Angels (ss) 8, Reds (ss) 8

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)